minjuyang56/xpedition_manager/README.md

 # Xpedition Manager

-`xpedition_manager` is a Python package that sets up the Xpedition Designer and PCB layout environment.
+`xpedition_manager` is a Python package that sets up the Xpedition Designer and PCB layout environment more easily and quickly.
 This package helps automate your Xpedition environment and integrates with related applications.

 ## Prerequisites